ysig/GraKeL/doc/user_manual/introduction.rst

       | Example: :code:`H2O_edge_labels = {(0, 1): 'pcb', (1, 0): 'pcb', (0, 2): 'pcb', (2, 0): 'pcb'}`

     .. note::
-      As soon as the same unification of node labels and attributes is valid here a second distinction should be made.
+      As soon as the same unification of node labels and attributes is valid, a second distinction should be made here.
       Labels between edges are not weight values.
-This means that if the users wants to apply such approach to a kernel, that uses weight values in such a way such as the
+This means that if the user wants to apply such approach to a kernel, that uses weight values in such a way as the
-      Random Walk Kernel, enrich the graph-type input with weights between all edges that correspond to the edge-labels he intended to use.
+      Random Walk Kernel, she/he should enrich the graph-type input with weights between all edges that correspond to the edge-labels he/she is intended to use.

 As defined above the input should be an iterable of any iterable producing at most one and at least three (or more for certain kernels elements).
 To signify absence of node labels if the elements produced by each iterable are more than 2 or edge labels if the labels produced are more than 3